wirrunna/CamillaDSP-Building-a-Config/README.md

 *** Photo of K-Horns and Mics.
 ![alt text](<Images/K-Horn with mics.JPG>)

+Room size is 10.8m (35feet) long by 6.5m (21feet) wide, ceiling is 2.6m high.
+The waterfall plot shows the bass room resonance around 30Hz, the SPL kick at 140Hz is a KHorn design feature.

 To someone starting out there are questions like how do you measure, what are the amp to computer etc connections.
 DSP to amplifier setup.